ScintillaLuz/scintillaluz.github.io/_projects/2019-01-20-bandcamp-post-purchase-page-revamp.md

 **To make sense of carts, I went back thinking on the item’s type**.
 Instead of grouping items by digital vs physical vs digital+physical, I defined similarities by looking at what was the primary need.
 What did I know that could help me categorize the different items in a cart?
 * Digital items would all be available for streaming.
 The message was the same.
-* Digital items would come with a download (taking me back to the discography’s layout.)
+* Digital items would come with a download (taking me back to the discography’s layout).
-* Merch items had an estimated delivery time, and possibly options for size/colon/quantity.
+* Merch items had an estimated delivery time, and possibly options for size/color/quantity.
-* On the buyer’s side, gifts never had a download, but would mention email/physical address of the giftee.
+* On the buyer’s side, gifts never had a download, but would mention the email and physical address of the giftee.

-With this in mind I ended up with a **three sections page**:
+With this in mind I ended up with a **page with three sections**:
 1. **Digital releases**: similar to a discography, with a button toggling the full list of downloads.
 2. **Physical orders**: listing only ETAs and other meaningful info.
 3. **Gifts**: both digital and physical.